ArataKamikaze/medic-database-work/README.md

 ### Prerequisites

-To clone and run this application, you'll need Git, a web server like Xampp or WampServer, Python and MySQL installed on your computer.
+To clone and run this application, you'll need Git, a web server like Xampp or WampServer, Python, Node.js and MySQL installed on your computer.

 ### Installation